yetanotherchris/Laptop-Install/README.md

 ### Skipping Docker for Windows installation
 Set `$env:DOCKER_TOOLS = "no"` before running to skip installation of Docker for Windows and the Linux Subsystem.

-### Skipping the fonts being installed
-If the installation fails for any reason, fonts end up getting re-installed with a painful set of modals to re-click.
-You can skip this by using `$env:SKIP_FONTS="yes"`